Buitender/COMP5423_Group/README.md

 * A web interface to showcase our system.
 * Two chatbots and a http server to provide the dialogue service.
-* A BART model finetune framework to show how we train the model.
+* A BART model finetune and inference framework to show how we train and use the model.
+* A Qwen-max llm model with local knowledege as a baseline model to compare.

 ## Model Weight Files